ntorqulu/taxo_classification/src/README.md

 - `batch_size`: int, size of the batch for the training process.
 See [DataLoader](https://docs.pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader)
 - `bits`: int, number of bits used in the one-hot-encoding codifications of sequences.
 If bits = 0, then the 4xN matrix codification is used.
 See DNA codification section for further information.
 If bits is not None, then k must not be specified in the json.
-- `connected_type`: str.
-Only for `model_type="connected"`.
-Specifies the type of connected model.
-Valid values are "iterative", "densenet", "resnet", and "recurrent".
-- `connected_models`: dict[str, str].
-Only for `model_type="connected"`.
-Specifies the model to be used at each level.
-Each value must be one of the valid `model_type` options (currently only tested with "nanni_cnn2").
 - `dropout`: Float, probability of an element to be zeroed.
 See [p from Dropout](https://docs.pytorch.org/docs/stable/generated/torch.nn.Dropout.html#torch.nn.Dropout).
 Can be used in the cnn and enhanced_mlp models but those from Nanni 2024, the Dropout is fixed.
 - `epochs`: int, number of epochs to use in the training phase.
 - `eval_frequency`: int, How often to run full evaluation (epochs).